xt0fer/SolnZipRISC1/README.md

 A ZAS assembler file is a text file which contain the lines of a program which runs on the ZipRISC1.

-File format is simple: a line is either empty, a directive, label, or an instruction
+File format is simple: a line is either empty, a directive, a label, or an instruction

 On any line, anything after a `//` is a comment.
-For readability, directives and labels should start at `^` and Instruction lines should start with `^\t`
+For readability, directives and labels should start at `^` (beginning of line) and Instruction lines should start with `^\t` (leading tab).

 ```
 start: